JSON

 JSON (JavaScript Object Notation, pronounced /ˈdʒeɪsən/ or /ˈdʒeɪˌsɒn/) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of name–value pairs and arrays (or other serializable values).
 It is a commonly used data format with diverse uses in electronic data interchange, including that of web applications with servers.

-JSON is a language-independent data format.
+JSON is a programming language-independent data format.
 It was derived from JavaScript, but many modern programming languages include code to generate and parse JSON-format data.
 JSON filenames use the extension .json.

-Douglas Crockford originally specified the JSON format in the early 2000s.
-He and Chip Morningstar sent the first JSON message in April 2001.
+Douglas Crockford originally specified the JSON format in the early 2000s, and sent the first JSON message in April 2001 with Chip Morningstar.

 Naming and pronunciation

 The 2017 international standard (ECMA-404 and ISO/IEC 21778:2017) specifies that "JSON" is "pronounced /ˈdʒeɪ·sən/, as in 'Jason and The Argonauts.
 The first (2013) edition of ECMA-404 did not address the pronunciation.
 Crockford said in 2011, "There's a lot of argument about how you pronounce that, but I strictly don't care."